-The SEC partners with Protestant Aid to facilitate the Council of School Charities that brings together all charities with an interest in and mission of supporting Protestant education in Ireland.
-The network shares information on grantmaking trends, practices, and projections, and is a vital forum for coordinating policy in this arena.
-The Council met on 3rd May 2023 for the first in person meeting since 2019.
+The SEC collaborates with Protestant Aid to facilitate the Council of School Charities, which unites all charities dedicated to supporting Protestant education in Ireland.
+This network is essential for sharing information on grantmaking trends, practices, and projections, and serves as a crucial forum for coordinating policy in this sector.
+The 2024 meeting has not yet been scheduled, and a date is still to be determined.